gdewael/bento-sc/README.md

 ```bash
 pip install bento-sc
 ```

-The package has been tested with `torch==2.2.2` and `pytorch-lightning==2.2.5`.
-If you encounter errors using `bento-sc` with more recent version of these two packages, considering downgrading to these listed versions of `torch` and `pytorch-lightning`.
+Note: The package has been tested with `torch==2.2.2` and `pytorch-lightning==2.2.5`.
+If you encounter errors with `bento-sc` using more recent version of these two packages, consider downgrading.

 You may need to [install PyTorch](https://pytorch.org/get-started/locally/) before running this command in order to ensure the right CUDA kernels for your system are installed.